 The Executive Board notifies the Supervisory Board regularly, punctually and comprehensively in respect of all material aspects of the development of business, significant business events and the current earnings and risk situation as well as risk management of the innogy Group.
 Any deviations of business from previously prepared plans and targets are explained and justified.
 Furthermore, the Executive Board regularly reports on the subject of compliance, i.e. measures to comply with legal regulations and internal company directives, which is also a responsibility of the Executive Board.

 The Supervisory Board advises the Executive Board in managing the company and monitors its activities.
 It appoints and dismisses the members of the Executive Board, decides on the compensation system for the Executive Board members, and determines their individual overall compensation.
 It is involved in all decisions which are of fundamental importance for innogy.
 The Supervisory Board of innogy has 20 members, who are appointed by the Annual General Meeting.
 Of the 20 members, ten members are appointed pursuant to the binding proposal of the employees.
 The fundamental aspects of the Supervisory Board’s work are governed by Rules of Procedure of the Supervisory Board.
 Amongst other things, these Rules provide for the formation of committees.
-The Supervisory Bord of innogy currently has five standing committees: the Executive Committee, the Personnel Affairs Committee, the Audit Committee, the Strategy Committee and the Nomination Committee.
-The responsibilities of the Committees and their composition are specified in Article 10 et seq. of the Rules of Procedure of the Supervisory Board.
-Information on the individual members of the committees can be found here.
+The Supervisory Board of innogy currently has five standing committees: the Executive Committee, the Personnel Affairs Committee, the Audit Committee, the Strategy Committee and the Nomination Committee.
+In addition, since March 2018 the Takeover Committee has been responsible for the work and decisions related to the planned acquisition of innogy SE’s shares by E.ON Verwaltungs SE.
+The responsibilities of the standing Committees and their composition are specified in Article 10 et seq. of the Rules of Procedure of the Supervisory Board.
+Information on the members of the standing committees can be found here.
 The chairs of the committees regularly inform the Supervisory Board on the work of the committees.
 Additional information on the specific work of the Supervisory Board and its committees can be found in the current version of the Supervisory Board Report.